EricSSartorius/tune-homepage/src/projects/roofless-house.en.md

 Craig Steel Architecture is a San Francisco-based architect company that I contacted for several months while in Thailand and finally got the opportunity to come to the event.
-While working with Craig&#39;s team, the Roofless House project, allowed me to learn how to build good relationships with clients that help architects and homeowners work on designing together – to meet the needs of customers in terms of both
+While working with Craig's team, the Roofless House project, allowed me to learn how to build good relationships with clients that help architects and homeowners work on designing together – to meet the needs of customers in terms of both